CloudKlass/AVD/Instructions/Labs_EntraID/01_LAB_Deploy_host_pools_and_session_hosts_with_Entra_ID_Azure_portal.md

 ---
 lab:
-    title: 'Lab: Deploy host pools and session hosts by using the Azure portal (Entra ID)'
+    title: 'Lab 1: Deploy host pools and session hosts by using the Azure portal (Entra ID)'
     module: 'Module 1.4: Implement host pools and session hosts'
 ---